-During the first three months of 2011 the economy continued to improve following the recession that ended in late 2009.
-Despite a continued improvement in the economy over the last 18 months, the recovery may take longer than expected due to the persistently weak labor market and continued tight credit market, particularly for small businesses.
-To the extent the financial market conditions continue to improve, the Corporation believes its financial condition and the financial condition of the portfolio companies should continue to improve as well.
+During the first nine months of 2011 the economy continued to improve following the recession that ended in late 2009.
+Despite an improvement in the economy over the last two years, the recovery may take longer than expected due to the persistently weak labor market and continued tight credit market, particularly for small businesses.
+To the extent financial market conditions continue to improve, the Corporation believes its financial condition and the financial condition of the portfolio companies should continue to improve as well.
 It remains difficult to forecast when future exits will happen.